What is CBD?

 How CBD works (and why it won’t get you stoned)

-To understand CBD’s unique benefits, it helps to understand how cannabis affects the body in general.
+To understand CBD’s unique positives, it helps to understand how cannabis affects the body in general.

 One marijuana plant contains more than 100 chemical compounds––cannabinoids––that act on the body’s endocannabinoid system (ECS).